Woore: Modern day

 The village today is mostly residential with a number of small shops, centred on the Post Office and general stores on the village square.
 Two public houses service the village, along with one modern red brick primary school and two churches, the smaller of which is a Methodist church, popularly known as "the Chapel on the corner", and the larger of which is St. Leonard's Church of England parish church.

-The parish council has 10 elected members, and normally meets monthly, on the first Monday of the month.

 Woore Cricket Club play at the Falcon Field in the village, which slopes downwards dramatically from the Pavilion and Falcon Inn sides.